-The PHA will not conduct screening to determine a PBV applicant family's suitability for tenancy.
+The LMHA will not conduct screening to determine a PBV applicant family's suitability for tenancy.

-The PHA must provide the owner with an applicant family's current and prior address (as shown in PHA records) and the name and address (if known by the PHA) of the family's current landlord and any prior landlords.
+The PHA must provide the owner with an applicant family's current and prior address, if known (as shown in PHA records).

-In addition, the PHA may offer the owner other information the PHA may have about a family, including information about the tenancy history of family members or about drug trafficking and criminal activity by family members.
 The PHA must provide applicant families a description of the PHA policy on providing information to owners, and the PHA must give the same types of information to all owners.

-The PHA may not disclose to the owner any confidential information provided in response to a request for documentation of domestic violence, dating violence, sexual assault, or stalking, except at the written request or with the written consent of the individual providing the documentation [24 CFR 5.2007(c)].
+The PHA may not disclose to the owner any confidential information provided in response to a request for documentation of domestic violence, dating violence, sexual assault, or stalking except at the written request or with the written consent of the individual providing the documentation [24 CFR 5.2007(a)(4)].

-The PHA will inform owners of their responsibility to screen prospective tenants, and will provide owners with the required known name and address information, at the time of the turnover HQS inspection or before.
-The PHA will not provide any additional information to the owner, such as tenancy history, criminal history, etc.
+The LMHA will inform owners of their responsibility to screen prospective tenants, and will provide owners with the required known name and address information, at the time of the turnover HQS inspection or before.
+The LMHA will not provide any additional information to the owner, such as tenancy history, criminal history, etc.